 You are at a healthy weight and are looking to maintain a healthy lifestyle.
 You want a plan with flexibility, allowing the occasional indulgence while maintaining healthy eating habits for a majority of the time.
-In this program, you get to enjoy plenty of vegetables, 5-6 servings proteins, 2 servings good fats, 1-2 servings of starches, 2 servings of whole grains, 2 servings dairy and 2 servings fruits.
+In this program, you get to enjoy 6-9 servings of vegetables, 5-6 servings of proteins, 2-4 servings of good fats, 1 serving of starch, 1 serving of whole grain, 1 serving dairy and 2 servings of fruits.